KMZ ATS-59

-Notes: This is an earlier version of the ATG-59G (see above).
-Though its primary role is that of an artillery tractor, it has also seen use as a personnel carrier.
+Notes: Though the ATS-59’s primary role is that of an artillery tractor, it has also seen use as a personnel carrier.
 The cab is forward, with the engine behind it.
 This prevents the full cargo area from being used, as the engine projects into this area.
 The cab is steel, with a hatch on the right side of the roof and doors on either side.
 The ATS-59 can tow a load of 14 tons, or carry 3 tons in its bay.
-Some ATS-59s have had the rear cargo area replaced with a heavy-duty fifth wheel; these vehicles tow trailers mounting the SA-2 surface to air missile.
+Some ATS-59s have had the rear cargo area replaced with a heavy-duty fifth wheel; these vehicles tow trailers mounting the SA-2 surface to air missiles.

 The ATS-59G tracked logistics carrier is primarily used as an artillery tractor.
 In this role, the vehicle can tow a load of 14 tons, or carry a load of 3 tons.
-It is a development of the ATS-59 (see below), with a much larger cab to allow the entire crew to ride inside.
+It is a development of the ATS-59, with a much larger cab to allow the entire crew to ride inside.
 The engine has been moved under the cab.
 There is a hatch on the roof of the cab with a machinegun mount; however, no weapon is provided with the vehicle.
 The cargo area has a canvas cover over bows.
-This vehicle is used by Russian and Pact forces, and by Yugoslavia.
-The Egyptians also use this vehicle, and some of them have been modified to carry a 30-round 122mm rocket launcher.
+The ATS-59 is powered by an A-650 V12 diesel developing 300 horsepower.

 Vehicle